-[2.00] credits in Complementary Studies Electives in Lists CS-1, CS-2 and CS-3

-(Complementary Studies elective list is located at the back of this program guide)
+[2.00] credits in Complementary Studies Electives in Lists CS-1, CS-2 and CS-3 (Complementary Studies elective list is located at the back of this program guide)

-[1.50] credits in Free Elective
+[1.00] credits in Free Elective

-(MATH2150 Applied Matrix Algebra cannot be used as a free elective.
+(MATH\2150 Applied Matrix Algebra and MATH\2160 Linear Algebra I cannot be used as free electives.
 The material is redundant for Biological Engineering students.)

+All elective course offerings are subject to a minimum enrolment of 10 students.
+Courses may be cancelled by the university at any time if enrolment is less than 10.
 Semester offerings for courses may change without notice.
 Students should refer to the current Undergraduate Calendar to confirm that the course will be offered in the semester indicated in this program guide.